CNES/aviso-fes/docs/source/setup.rst

       - Additional arguments for CMake
     * - ``--cxx-compiler``
       - Preferred C++ compiler
+    * - ``--iers``
+      - Use IERS 2010 constants for tidal potential.
+By default, the library uses the constants from Paul Schureman's "Manual of Harmonic Analysis and Prediction of Tides" (Special Publication No. 98, 1940 Edition).
     * - ``--generator``
       - Selected CMake generator
     * - ``--mkl``